centre-for-virus-research/CVR-Course-2026/docs/Phylogenetics.md

 **Task**

-To generate the phylogenetic tree in Figure 1A of the paper [Iyer et al. 2017, Resistance to type 1 interferons is a major determinant of HIV-1 transmission fitness.
+To construct the phylogenetic tree in Figure 1A of the paper [Iyer et al. 2017, Resistance to type 1 interferons is a major determinant of HIV-1 transmission fitness.
 PNAS 114(4):E590-E599](https://www.pnas.org/doi/10.1073/pnas.1620144114#fig01).

 To complete your analysis the key stages to consider are 1/ sequence alignment, 2/ the tree inference method and model choice, 3/ tree visualization and 4/ checking the reliability of clustering with bootstrapping.